 07 Jan · Most stores choose today for markdowns, another shopping frenzy commences, decorations come down, & kids return to school (if today doesn’t fall on the weekend).
 Life returns to its regular craziness.
 Whew.
 This year I’ll plan ahead for all the meals, big events & shopping to be more relaxed.
 Right.

 Update 2020: We’ve improved the alterna-tree since its inception four years ago, & Rafa has gone crazy expanding the belén to encompass more of Lisbon.
 I can’t imagine how large it would grow if we had more display space!
-I’ll write more soon about the tradition of nativity scenes in Spain… stay tuned!
+Check out this post if you’re interested in learning about the tradition of nativity scenes in Spain.